pyOpenSci/python-package-guide/tutorials/add-license-coc.md

 If you don't yet have a **LICENSE** file in your directory, then continue reading.
 :::

-### How to add a LICENSE to your existing GitHub repository
+### Add a LICENSE to your existing GitHub repository

 If you don't already have a LICENSE file, and you are not yet using a platform such as GitHub or GitLab, then you can create a license file by